PrimeTimeTran/rn-RockPaperScissors/README.md

 const [gamePrompt, setGamePrompt] = useState('Choose your weapon!');
 ```

 The `useState` call returns an array.
-It's argument is the initial value of the first index of the `array`, the **state variable**.
+It's argument is the initial value of the first index of the `array`, a **state variable**.
 Our state variable is defined as `gamePrompt` in this case.
 The second is called a [setter method](https://javascriptplayground.com/es5-getters-setters/).

   - The **1st** index of the array is a variable that **holds** state.
   - The **2nd** index of the array is a function that **changes** state.